elliotttrio/covid-common-crawl/README.md

 2. Regex: Using regex to isolate relevant URLs was the most challenging part of this exercise.
 Given the structure of the dataset.
 I settled on looking only at results that starts with "https://" to narrow down my searches and only looked at results with my relevant keyword "covid" or "covid-19" after a ".com" domain.
 Given the time contraint and the limits of my computer, I was only able to parse through of this segment for March-April 2020: http://commoncrawl.s3.amazonaws.com/crawl-data/CC-MAIN-2020-16/segments/1585370490497.6/warc/CC-MAIN-20200328074047-20200328104047-00000.warc.gz

-3. I then appended the results to a list which I then filtered results to only keep results that have the following words within the URL: stimulus, check, economic, unemployment and benefits.
+3. I then appended the results to a list which I then filtered results to only keep results that have the following words within the URL: stimulus, check, economic, impact, unemployment and benefits.

 **Other approaches considered:**
 1. Looking at particular newspapers: This seemedm like the most straighforward approach by isolating only reowned newspapers to filter out search results.
 However, in practice I found this difficult given that the URLs can be ID numbers and does not have keywords related to Covid-19.